SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Evaluation

-In this section, we adopt \SSLGuard to embed the watermark into clean encoders pre-trained by SimCLR, MoCo v2, and BYOL.
-We aim to validate four properties of \SSLGuard, i.e., effectiveness, utility, undetectability, and robustness.
+In this section, we adopt \SSLGuard to inject the watermarks into the clean encoders pre-trained by SimCLR, MoCo v2, and BYOL.
+We aim to validate four properties of \SSLGuard, i.e., effectiveness, utility, undetectability, and efficiency.
+We will discuss the robustness of \SSLGuard separately in \autoref{sec:robust}.

 \mypara{Effectiveness} We first evaluate the effectiveness of \SSLGuard.
 Concretely, we check whether the model owner can extract the watermark from the watermarked encoders.
-Ideally, the watermark should be successfully extracted from the watermarked encoder and shadow encoder, but not the clean encoder.
-We use the generated key-tuple $\kappa$ to measure watermark rate (WR) for clean encoder $F$, watermarked encoder $F_*$, and shadow encoder $F_s$ on three SSL algorithms.
-As shown in \autoref{table:effectiveness}, the WR of watermarked encoders and shadow encoders are all $100\%$, which means encoder $F_*$ and $F_s$ both contain information of $\mathcal{D}_v$ and $sk$.
-Meanwhile, the WR of clean encoders is almost $0\%$.
-This means that our watermarking algorithm \SSLGuard is generic and does not judge a clean encoder to be a watermarked encoder.
-We later show that \SSLGuard is robust to the adversary with different capabilities.
+Ideally, the watermark should be successfully extracted from the watermarked encoder $F_*$ and shadow encoder $F_s$, but not the clean encoder $F$.
+We use the generated key-tuple $\kappa$ to measure the watermark rate (WR) for $F$, $F_*$, and $F_s$ on three SSL algorithms.
+As shown in \autoref{table:effectiveness}, the WR of $F_*$ and $F_s$ are all 1.00, which means encoder $F_*$ and $F_s$ both contain the information of $\mathcal{D}_v$ and $sk$.
+Meanwhile, the WR of $F$ is 0.00.
+This means \SSLGuard is generic and does not judge a clean encoder to be a watermarked encoder.